Frequently Asked Questions

 How long does it take?

 Up to 15 months.
-The Assessment Review Commission works full-time, year round.
-It reviews applications that it receives by March 2, 2020 until March of the following year.
+The Assessment Review Commission works full-time, year-round.
+It reviews applications that it receives by March 1, 2024, until March of the following year.
 The final determination appears on the final roll, which is published on the first business day of April.
 Notices are mailed at the same time.

 If offered a reduction, must I accept it?
-If the Assessment Review Commission sends you a proposed reduction, it may ask you to sign a stipulation accepting it within a specified time.
-Accept the offer unless you will file for judicial review of the assessment.
+No. If the Assessment Review Commission sends you a proposed reduction, it may ask you to sign a stipulation accepting it within a specified time.
+Accept the offer if you agree with the proposed reduction.
+You must inform ARC of your acceptance or denial.

 How can I be sure my acceptance was received and implemented?

+If you accept online, you will get an email notification that it was received, and a PDF is created in AROW.
+If accepted on paper and delivered in person, customer service will give you a receipt.
+If the accepted offer is mailed, there is no receipt.
 Check the final assessment after April 1 on the Department of Assessment website.
 The final assessment is published in the year after the tentative assessment.
-For example, if you appealed an assessment published in January 2020, look for the reduction on the April 2020 final roll.
+For example, if you appealed an assessment published in January 2024, look for the reduction on the April 2025 final roll.

 If the assessment is reduced, will it stay the same next year?

-Probably not.
-The Department of Assessment receives notification of the Assessment Review Commission's determinations and considers them when it sets values for the following year.
-However, the Department of Assessment is required to conduct an annual revaluation of all property based on the current market.
+The Department of Assessment reviews assessed values annually based upon the market value of the property.
+It will receive notification of the Assessment Review Commission’s determinations and consider them when it sets values for the following year.

 Will the 6% limit apply to the reduced assessment?